kevin-chen452/RecipeManager/README.md

 # Instructions for Grader

-- You can generate the first required event (add recipe) by clicking on "Add recipes", then typing a recipe name and hitting the "Enter" key, or pressing the "Add" button
+- You can generate the first required event (add recipe) by clicking on "Add recipes", then typing a recipe name, and hitting the "Enter" key or pressing the "Add" button
 - You can generate the second required event (remove recipe) by clicking on "Manage recipes" when you have at least one recipe in the system, and then clicking on a recipe in the list and pressing the "Remove" button
 - You can trigger my audio component by adding a recipe, removing a recipe, saving recipes when you have at least one